 To demonstrate the value of implementing the Smart Grid, NRECA has prepared a series of single-topic studies to evaluate the merits of project activities.
 The study designs have been developed jointly by NRECA and DOE.
-This document is the initial report on one of those topics, based upon the progress of the activity to date.
-The project team will be monitoring the progress of the various cooperative activities during the remaining term of the demonstration to close identified information gaps and identify additional information that will be of benefit to the merit evaluation.
-This document and the other single-topic studies then will be updated, as appropriate, for consideration in the final Technology Performance Report at the close of the Smart Grid Demonstration Project.
+This document is the final report on one of those topics.